Skip to content

 1. Learn schemas - Automatically infer expected data structure

-2. Run validation - Check data against validators
+2. Run validation - Check data against 289 built-in validators

-3. Interpret results - Understand severity and impact
+3. Interpret results - Understand severity levels and issue types

 4. Generate reports - Create shareable HTML reports